practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Kotlin/README.md

 <br/>

-Kotlin is the better Scala in my opinion.

-If Scala from Switzerland (https://scala.epfl.ch/) doesn't ramp up its efforts, it could end up as an academic language in my opinion.
-Kotlin is also ready for enterprise level software development, think of Google Maps and Google Drive and their association with Kotlin:
+Kotlin feels like the "industrial version" of (academic) Scala and is (also) ready for enterprise level software development, think of Google Maps and Google Drive and their association with Kotlin:

 - https://github.com/googlemaps-samples/codelab-maps-platform-101-android-kotlin/tree/main
 - https://medium.com/@sergei.rybalkin/upload-file-to-google-drive-with-kotlin-931cec5252c1